dada-lang/dada/book/docs/dyn_tutorial/labeled_arguments.md

 # Aside: Labeled arguments

-Before we go further with the tutorial, it's worth nothing that Dada supports _labeled arguments_.
+Before we go further with the tutorial, it's worth noting that Dada supports _labeled arguments_.
 That means that instead of writing `Point(22, 44)` one can also give labels to each argument, like `Point(x: 22, y: 44)`:

 ```dada ide
 class Point(x, y)